Back to blog

 • Will repeat users benefit from installability?
 If yes, a PWA can improve return usage.

-• Is offline tolerance useful but not the whole product?
-If yes, service-worker caching may be enough.
+• Is offline tolerance useful but bounded?
+If yes, service-worker caching and queued actions may be enough.

 • Are native device features central to value?
 If yes, validate native or hybrid early.